madhusudhan93ms/Ecommerce/README.md

 <<<<<<< HEAD
-# Welcome to Sameer Technical React Ecommerce Webstie Series
+# Welcome to Madhu Technical React Ecommerce Webstie Series

 ## Follow the 3 Steps and your good to go.